|

 Little Mermaid followed in July of 1991.

-It's considered to be the first Disney Princess
+It's considered to be the first Disney Princess game.
+The Little Mermaid does the

-unthinkable, and proves that movie-based games
+unthinkable and proves that movie-based games

 don't have to be entirely empty exploitative

-until the Hollywood advertising hype dies
+capsules of the Hollywood advertising hype machine.

 Released